 In an Emergency

-In an emergency situation where a person is in immediate danger or at risk of harm, ring Emergency Services (000)
+In an emergency where you or someone you know is in immediate danger or at risk of harm call Triple Zero (000).

 Counselling and support

 If you or someone you know is experiencing mental distress there are support services who can help.

 P: 13 11 14

 Contact lifeline if you are having a personal crisis, experiencing suicidal thoughts, or worried about a friend or family member and need immediate help.

 P: 1800 011 511

 The Mental Health Line provides 24 hour mental health connection and referral services and is staffed by mental health professionals.
 Directly link with local Mental Health Services, and to Mental Health Services in other regions throughout NSW.